chriscantu/openstack-scripts/README.md

 ### createServer.js

-The script will create a server provided a valid server name.
+Creates a server provided a valid server name.
 The script will continue to run until the server's status has changed to `RUNNING` or 10 minutes has passed.

 `node createServer.js (server_name)`

+### destroyServer.js

+Destroys a server provided a valid server id.
+The script will NOT wait for the VM to be completely destroyed.

+`node destroyServer.js (server_id)`